-Lawson Wight, from the Guild of Master Chimney Sweeps, said: “As the RSPB says, there can be legal obligations.
-However, if the nest represents a danger to the occupants of the house it’s a different matter.
-Seek advice from a professional sweep as individual situations can vary.”
+Lawson Wight, from the Guild of Master Chimney Sweeps, said: “As the RSPB says, there are legal obligations.
+However, if a nest presents a safety issue for the occupants of the house, it’s a different matter.
+Seek advice from your local professional sweep as individual situations will vary.”

 “UNDER NO circumstances should you try to light the fire and “smoke them out”.
 You are more likely to smoke yourself out or cause a huge and damaging chimney fire.
 You can see from pictures here just how much flammable nest material there can be.”

 A bird guard like the one pictured here will prevent a nest in the chimney.
 The caps pictured are perfect for unused chimneys only.

 Steven Howard, from The Guild of Master Chimney Sweeps, said: “It is very important to fit the right sort of guard.
 The wrong guard can prevent poisonous gasses from escaping up the chimney.
 Don’t be tempted to fit it yourself, it’s too easy to get things wrong.”